braop/GitHubActions/README.md

 ![monitor_workflow](https://user-images.githubusercontent.com/25560375/219348214-f12ca81f-51e3-4701-974f-cfdb5ea2c4b7.png)

+### Pay attention to following to avoid errors
+1. Granting rights.
+2. JDK version to use.
+3. Track: Make sure the track your publishing your app to is avaialable on google play console.
+4. Lint check: if the lint check fails, the app fails to build.
+Ensure lint check is passed.

 ### Note
 1. Always update the version code before merging to master so as to avoid conflicts with the already published ABB on google play.

+## How to use Github Actions to Distribute development app via firebase.